JetBrains/Qodana/topics/about-clone-finder.md

 Check the results in your browser at [`http://localhost:8080`](http://localhost:8080).

-Please read our [Docker guide](clone-finder-docker-readme.md) for more options and details related to the Clone Finder execution.
+Read our [Docker guide](clone-finder-docker-readme.md) for more options and details related to the Clone Finder execution.

 ### Run at GitHub